|Discipline||Name||Details||Membership Required?||Read more|

 Though far more detailed than either of the two previous policies (this one is 16 pages long), the INDIE 2.2 is relatively easy to learn, and will give you a good idea of the nature of what is expected of you as a producer, and how the other CAEA agreements work should you ever be in a position to have to learn them.

 An independent producer usually starts to use this policy once you decide you no longer want to keep asking your artists to work for a profit-share alone.
-It is best for non-traditional work, due to things such as location and schedule, also for small companies and collectives with smaller budgets.
+It is best for non-traditional work, due to things such as unconventional locations or flexible rehearsal schedules and works well for small companies and collectives with smaller budgets.
 The agreement is great to customize and to create a contract that everyone can agree on.

 CAEA articulates the philosophy behind this agreement like so: “The "INDIE 2.2" is designed to facilitate the production of theatre made with limited resources.
 As resources are administrative as well as financial, significant effort has been made to reduce the administrative burden of the INDIE 2.2, allowing theatre companies to focus their time and energy on the artistic and creation process.”